Code-Institute-Submissions/MS1-8MegStick/README.md

 Not able to view html div visual representation of colour swatch in GitHub even though it displays correctly in thr README.md preview.

+Do I need p-2 on an IMG?
+It seems I don't but need to check

 ## Acknowledgements

 [Mark Down Guide](https://www.markdownguide.org/)